SyedSherazHussain/UNO/README.md

   ## ⦿ CARD DEALING
   This is an added feature not found in the traditional UNO game.
 We have included this in the game to create a competitive environment and to increase the difficulty level of the game - If a player has no playable cards in his hand, then they can exchange an action card with the required colour card, from the PC and vice versa.
   ## ⦿ CHALLENGING WILD DRAW FOUR
-  Another added feature - If a player wants, then they can challenge the other’s throw of Wild card Draw 4.
+  Another added feature - If a player wants, then they can challenge the other’s throw of Wild Draw 4 card.
 WILD DRAW FOUR can only be played when no valid card is available.
 If played otherwise and challenged, then as penalty 6 cards must be drawn from the deck.

 # **Technical Architecture**
   A detailed architecture diagram for the project linking the various functions and modules to the main loop has been attached to this file.